Manuscript Shop

 Papyrus 77 (𝒫77) Manuscript Replica | Matthew 23:30–39 | Front & Back Acrylic Display

-This museum-quality facsimile is produced through an intensive replication process focused on historical fidelity rather than artistic reinterpretation.
-Careful attention is given to manuscript scale, Greek letterforms, line spacing, layout, and overall visual character so that the reproduction closely reflects the appearance of the original papyrus fragment.
+This museum-quality papyrus replica is produced through an intensive hand-crafted replication process on real Egyptian papyrus.
+Careful attention is given to manuscript scale, Greek letterforms, line spacing, layout, and overall visual character.

 Couldn't load pickup availability